paycoreio/docs/docs/integration/callbacks.md

 ## API Version

-PayCore.io supports multiple API versions.
+{{custom.company_name}} supports multiple API versions.
 The event content sent to the callback is structured based on the API version selected.
 Hence it is crucial that the API version of the callback matches the API version of the client library used by your application server.
 Learn more about API versioning  [here](/integration/).

 ## Signature